YujenM/cs50python/README.md

-# Write Your Final PRoject in CS50P
+# Write Your Final Project in CS50P